Continuing Professional Development (CPD)

 If you have been unable to complete the required CPD hours due to unforeseen circumstances, please contact firstname.lastname@example.org as soon as possible and provide us with further information regarding your circumstances.
 You will still be required to complete the CPD audit form to the best of your ability, if chosen for audit, and you should include an explanation as to why you have not met the requirements.
 This information will be passed onto the audit panel for consideration.

 If you have been asked to countersign a registration, there are no further steps for you to complete at this stage.
-We may contact you to confirm your countersignature if the registration is selected for the 2022 audit.
+We may contact you to confirm your countersignature in the future, and if the Registrant is selected for the 2023 audit.

 You are eligible to be a countersignatory if you are currently on the BPC register or other approved register in the appropriate category and have heard the registrant present their own work.

 If you have any further questions about CPD please contact us at email@example.com.